seangpachareonsub/project-2/README.md

 ## Approach

-We decided as a team to search for an open working API which had world news data we could display.
+We decided as a team to search for an open source API which included world news data we could display.
 We chose the New York Times (NYT) public API and began wireframing the website, gave ourselves a timeframe to finish the logic aspect on the first day and styling on the second day.​

-After a quick test with the NYT API, we quickly discovered that the response given back was not as detailed as we had hoped and not enough for an entire website.
+After a quick test with the API, we quickly discovered that the response given back was not as detailed as we had thought and not enough for an entire website.
 Therefore, with our mutual interest in CryptoCurrencies, we decided to couple the NYT API with CoinGecko's to create a news webpage with a market data section.

 #### The main features we decided on:

-* The news page acting as our landing page
-* The landing page would first display Finance related news
+* The news page would also act as our landing page and would first display business related news
 * Search input that allows users to search for specific topics
 * A navbar which routes to the pages.
 * The market data will be CrytoCurrency heavy as that's the information the API gave us
-* An user interactive chart widget provided by TradingView
+* An user interactive price chart provided by TradingView

 #### The routing of pages we decided on: